-At Plural Healthcare, you are the center of care, with our treatment team members advocating for you.
-You are the main participant — the “protagonist” of the story.
-And our team is here to make sure you’re given all the tools needed to reach your goals.
+At Plural Healthcare, you are the center of care.
+Our treatment team is here to make sure you’re given all the tools needed to reach your goals.

 1. Private Consultation

-Everything starts with a private assessment with our psychiatrist.
-They’ll see if our level of care fits your needs.
-And if so, we’ll get you into a program, and prescribe any needed medications, right away.
+Everything starts with an assessment by a trained clinician.
+They’ll get to know you and see if our level of care fits your needs.
+If so, we’ll get you into our program right away, and can prescribe meds as necessary.

 2. Personalized Care

-Based on your specific circumstances, needs, and goals, we’ll develop a tailored plan to help you move forward.
-This plan will be revisited by the therapist regularly to ensure you quickly arrive where you want to be.
+Based on the goals you want to accomplish, we’ll develop a tailored plan to get you there.
+This plan will be revisited by the therapist weekly to ensure you quickly arrive where you want to be.